arjmandi/purple/README.md

 7.we need a little bad memory, forgetting
 8. Imagination in the AGI
 9. Giving positive bias to weird ideas
+10. What intelligence are we building ?
+Dumb, normal, intelligent

 # AGI Test